Scholarships

 Scholarship funds will be applied directly to tuition and mandatory institutional fees.
 They are not redeemable for cash, may not be used for non-institutional expenses, and cannot be transferred or deferred.

-This offer is valid only for students beginning the BSN program in February 2026 and may not be applied to other start terms or campus locations.
+This offer is valid only for students beginning the BSN program in February 2026 or July 2026 and may not be applied to other start terms or campus locations.

 The university reserves the right to amend or discontinue this scholarship at any time, provided such changes do not affect awards already granted to eligible students.